Ann Kelleher: Later career

-Kelleher was general manager of the Fab/Sort Manufacturing organisation.
+Kelleher was general manager of the Fab/Sort Manufacturing organization.
 In that role, she was responsible for all aspects of Intel's high-volume silicon manufacturing.
+Later being retired from Intel due to the company needing to remove ineffective layers of management as instructed by then CEO Lip Bu Tan.

 In 2011, Kelleher became the first Irish woman in the history of the company to be named as a vice president.
 In January 2018, she was promoted to senior vice-president of the Technology and Manufacturing Group, a unit of around 30,000 staff.
 Her work includes corporate quality assurance, customer fulfillment and supply-chain management, and strategic planning for the company's worldwide manufacturing operations.

 In 2018 Kelleher was one of 25 women recognised in the "Ireland's Most Powerful Women Awards."
 Later that year, Forbes suggested that Kelleher would be well suited to replacing Elon Musk as the Chairman of Tesla, Inc. due to her experience in "high-tech and high-volume manufacturing".

 On 27 July 2020, Intel separated the Technology, Systems Architecture and Client Group (TSCG) into several teams, whose leaders report directly to the CEO.
 Kelleher was named as the head of the Technology Development Team.
-"An accomplished Intel leader, Kelleher has been head of Intel manufacturing, where she ensured continuous operations through the COVID-19 pandemic while increasing supply capacity to meet customer needs and accelerating the ramp of Intel’s 10nm process."
+"Kelleher has been head of Intel manufacturing, where she ensured continuous operations through the COVID-19 pandemic while increasing supply capacity to meet customer needs and accelerating the ramp of Intel’s 10nm process."